 Likewise, Semrush also acquires domain and Keyword ranking data from the top 100 domains in Google SERPs.
 Also, Semrush thoroughly analyzes the organic and paid search results to give a complete overview of any website listed in the SERPs.

-Paid Search Data
+3. Paid Search Data

-I always talk about why Semrush surpasses other similar tools by a margin.
-It also includes a robust PPC and online advertising module, which is often missing in SEO tools.
 And to power its paid search module, Semrush banks upon its database of over 1 billion Google ads and historical data from 2012.
 Semrush thoroughly analyzes PPC and Google shopping ads to collect this data and then secures relevant details in its database.

-Backlinks Data
+4. Backlinks Data

 No SEO tool understands the criticality of backlinks for higher search ranking than Semrush.
 That’s why it maintains the largest repository of backlinks in the SEO tool segment.
+The platform’s backlink crawler scans billions of domains daily, capturing new and lost links.

-Semrush has its very own crawlers to collect backlinks details.
-In fact, Semrush has the fastest backlinks crawlers in the digital space.
 They scan over 25 billion domains each day to acquire any new backlinks they might find.
-These crawlers analyze websites, identify links pointing to a particular URL and evaluate their quality and relevance before submitting them to the database.
+These crawlers analyze websites, identify links pointing to a particular URL, and evaluate their quality and relevance before submitting them to the database.

-Traffic Analytics Data
+5. Traffic Analytics Data

 Semrush provides one of the most accurate traffic estimates in the entire SEO tool segment.
 In fact, its traffic analytics details are 35% closer to actual GSC figures than other tools.

-Semrush has partnered with hundreds of clickstream data providers to acquire traffic estimates data.
-These data providers record over 2 million events across the internet each minute.
 This humongous clickstream data is then fed to Semrush’s indigenous Neural Network algorithm that analyzes data with statistical sampling and provides an accurate estimate of web traffic.

-Social Media Data
+6. Social Media Data

 Semrush collects social media data via the public APIs of these social media platforms.
 You can quickly get an overview of the performance of your social media profiles with Semrush.
 It can fetch details like followers, retweets, engagement, hashtags, video views, etc.

 It then segments and organizes the data and presents it in an easily digestible format.
-This way, you can easily gauge the growth and engagement gaye of your social media presence.
+This way, you can easily gauge the growth and engagement of your social media presence.

-How does Semrush Process and Analyze data?
+How Does Semrush Process And Analyze Data?

 For analysis and live presentation, Semrush first cleans and organizes data.
 The process might include removing duplicate data and eliminating inconsistencies or errors in the raw data.
 By organizing data, Semrush ensures its quality and accuracy and prepares it for further analysis.